-The project geotechnical engineer declares that the findings, recommendations or professional advice contained herein have been made and this report prepared in accordance with generally accepted professional engineering practice in the fields of geotechnical engineering and engineering geology.
+The project geotechnical engineer declares that the findings, recommendations, or professional advice contained herein have been made and this report prepared in accordance with generally accepted professional engineering practice in the fields of geotechnical engineering and engineering geology.
 The recommendations presented in this report should be reevaluated by InTEC if cut and fill operations are performed, any changes are made to drainage conditions.
 No other warranties are implied or expressed.

-This report has been prepared for the exclusive use of San Antonio LD, LLC for pavement thickness evaluation for the proposed new streets at the 171 Acre Nicholas Tract at S. Flores Road in San Antonio, Texas.
+This report has been prepared for the exclusive use of San Antonio LD, LLC for pavement thickness evaluation for the proposed new streets at Roosevelt Landing Subdivision in San Antonio, Texas.